zc142365/qwen-image-diffusers-patch/README.md

 ## En

-Here is the English translation of your message:

 By using diffusers_search.py, you can locate the current path of the diffusers package in your Python environment.

 Then, overwrite pipeline_loading_utils.py and pipeline_utils.py in that location.